Borno employs 694 doctors, nurses, others – The Sun Nigeria

 “They will sign an undertaking that they will stay and work in the state after their education.
 This is all intended the bridge the gap hitherto existing in the health sector in the state,” he said.

-He expressed the hope that the approval of the Nigerian nursing council to the College of Nursing in Borno to admit up to 200 students would increase the statistics of nurses and midwifery.
+Governor Zulum expressed the hope that the approval of the Nigerian nursing council to the College of Nursing in Borno to admit up to 200 students would increase the number of nurses and midwifery in the state.

 Borno, created out of the defunct Northeast States in 1976, has a population of about 4.7 million people according to 1996 national census.